ddlfi/EPID2025/readme.md

-# Hash-Based-BAPS

 ## Introduction
-This project is an implementation of hash-based BAPS via the VOLEitH techniques.
+This project is an implementation of Signature via the VOLEitH techniques.

 ## Environment Requirements